 Back to All Events

-Description: Our second herpetology and photography trip of 2025.
-Join us for 1 night in Iquitos, Peru, and 10 nights in the Amazon jungle at the Santa Cruz Forest Reserve and the Madre Selva Biological Station on a tour designed for reptile and amphibian lovers and photographers.
+Description: Our second herpetology and photography trip of 2027.
+Join us for 1 night each in Iquitos and Requena, Peru, and 8 nights in the Amazon jungle at the Area de Conservacion Tapiche on a tour designed for reptile and amphibian lovers and photographers.
 Veteran Amazon trip leaders Matt Cage and Mike Pingleton will be your hosts.
 You may be well familiar with these trip leaders!
 Check out Mike’s Notes from the Field.
 These trips regularly encounter over 100 species of snakes, lizards, crocodilians, turtles, geckos, frogs, toads, caecilians, salamanders and dragons (yup!).
-There is a good chance of seeing a bushmaster (Lachesis muta), the holy grail of Amazon herpers at the Santa Cruz Forest Reserve, a site which has become known as “Bushmaster Central” and in 2023, the group found an astounding 4 bushmasters at Madre Selva, and in 2024 found a 3 meter (9’) individual there!.
-Possible rarities include the Emerald Tree Boa (Corallus batesii), the Amazon Harlequin Toad (Atelopus spumarius - regular at Madre Selva) and many others.
-A list of the reptiles and amphibians recorded from the two sites is available on the Project Amazonas website.
-There is also much to engage the interest of non-herpers as well.
-The birding is fantastic, the vegetation is incomparably diverse, and with both pink and gray river dolphins, marmosets, squirrel monkeys, mouse opossums, kinkajous, many other small mammals (bigger ones are there too, but hard to spot! - but check out the trail cam videos and stills on this blog), and fantastic butterflies and other insects, there is no time to be bored.
-Where else can you find a spiny devil conehead?
+A list of the reptiles and amphibians recorded from this and other sites is available on the Project Amazonas website.

-Cost: $2100 (1st time adult rate).
-This includes airport reception and drop-off, 1 night hotel in Iquitos (at beginning), all meals, lodging and fees at field stations, river and ground transportation, field station fees, guides and crew services.
-Repeat client rate is $1900 (adult).
+Cost: $2395 (1st time adult rate).
+This includes airport reception and drop-off, 1 night hotel in Iquitos (at beginning) and in Nauta (last night), all meals, lodging and fees at field stations, river and ground transportation, field station fees, guides and crew services.
+Repeat client rate is $2195 (adult).
 Discounted rates are available for teens (ages 13-18-75% of adult rate) and pre-teens (age 12 and under - 50% of adult rate)

 Leader(s) & Contact: